 - For tender fish, don't overcook the fish!
 Cook only until just cooked and use a fork to check the doneness.
 Overcooking the fish can result in very dry, tough fish.

-- For easy cleanup, line the baking sheet or baking dish with aluminum foil or parchment paper.
+- For easy cleanup, line the or baking dish with aluminum foil or parchment paper.

 - Shrimp - You can also cook shrimp with the pan searing method used in this recipe.
 It's a great low maintenance way to cook shrimp.